Anne V Massey

 Ripple single pendant

 The clean, classic lines and bold organic design of this elegant pendant make it suitable for wear on any occasion.
 It’s unfussy enough to team with jeans and chic enough to wear with something more dressy.
-It would make a lovely gift for Christmas or a birthday.
+It would make a lovely gift for Valentine's Day or a birthday.

 - Made from recycled silver.